sarukomine/dotfiles/README.md

    ~/.dotfiles/fresh.sh
    ```

-5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-6. Restart your computer to finalize the process
+5. Restart your computer to finalize the process

 Your Mac is now ready to use!

-> 💡 You can use a different location than `~/.dotfiles` if you want.
-Make sure you also update the reference in the [`.zshrc`](./.zshrc#L2) file.

 ### Cleaning your old Mac (optionally)